Minor Science & Practice for Transformative Change

 Students will design a concrete intervention based on the theoretical foundation they acquire in this minor.
 They will be graded based on presentation, participation, and theoretical soundness.

-Assignment (50%): group analysis of a persistent problem that highlights its transformative change potential (report and presentation 70-30)
+Assignment (50%): group analysis of a persistent problem that highlights its transformative change potential and a script through which to communicate your intervention to a wider audience (report and presentation 70-30)

 Intervention (20%): propose an intervention to an external party (pitch)

 Presentation (20%): individual reflection on personal learning and take away from Minor for her/his professional future (video)

 The final grade will be composed of two small individual assignments (40%), a large academic group assignment (50%) and professional behaviour (10%).

 Students will be able to receive and to provide feedback via Canvas and during class.